jeremydumais/CPP-SMTPClient-library/README.md

 - Version 1.1.10:
     - Solve the issue where STARTTLS is not recognized if it is returned as the last response from the mail server.
+    - Add support for macOS.
+    - Fix the install/uninstall process of the library.
 - Version 1.1.9:
     - Rework the build system to support static build and to generate correct release version.